Social Democratic Party of Austria: History

+Monarchy and interwar period

 Since its foundation in 1889 as the SDAPÖ, the party has been one of the main political forces in Austria.
-At the start of the First World War, it was the strongest party in parliament.
+At the start of the World War I, it was the strongest party in parliament.
 At the ending of that war in 1918, the party leader Karl Renner became Chancellor of the First Republic.
 The SDAPÖ lost power in 1920, but it retained a strong base of support.

 After the break-up of the Austro-Hungarian Empire (1918), the Social Democratic Party supported for a time the idea of a union with Berlin in order to constitute a great democratic German republic, thus taking up a revolutionary project of 1848.
 The victors of the war did not see it that way and set the borders of Austria.
-In the interwar period, Austro-Marxism, maintaining its particularities in the face of German social democracy - guilty of having suppressed the Spartakist uprising of 1919 in blood - and Soviet communism, envisaged the creation of a new international aimed at bringing together the different currents of socialism.
+In the interwar period, Austromarxism, maintaining its particularities in the face of German social democracy – which had bloodily suppressed the Spartacist uprising of 1919 – and Soviet communism, envisaged the creation of a new international aimed at bringing together the different currents of socialism.
 However, the attempt did not succeed.
-The more left-wing Social Democrats, such as Max Adler, relied on the Workers' Councils that had developed throughout Central Europe in 1918–1919, particularly in Vienna.
+The more left-wing Social Democrats, such as Max Adler, relied on the Workers' councils that had developed throughout Central Europe in 1918–1919, particularly in Vienna.

 The SDAPÖ was the most established of the European social democratic parties.
 In the 1920s, about 15 percent of Austrians were members of an association linked to the party.
 In 1929, it had 720,000 members.
 The SDAPÖ was almost hegemonic among the working class, but could not compete with the conservatives in the countryside and small towns.
 The economic crisis of the 1930s, which caused factory closures and increased unemployment, weakened the labor movement and with it the SDAPÖ.
 In 1930, its membership was down to 650,000 militants.

 From 1919 to February 1934, the Social Democrats were in continuous control of the Vienna municipality, which acquired the nickname "Red Vienna".
 The municipality developed an ambitious policy, including a vast program of construction of workers' housing, which included 60,000 communal social housing units.
 In addition, free medical care was introduced, and income and luxury taxes were introduced.
 Culture was clearly emphasized: "Arbeiterbildung" (working-class education and culture) reigned supreme, and the city was home to many internationally renowned intellectuals and artists.
 Numerous cinemas and theaters subsidized by the municipality opened their doors, and sports became more democratic.
 This socialist experiment, supported by some renowned intellectuals such as Otto Neurath and Sigmund Freud, also inspired a violent disgust in conservative circles.
 The press readily described red Vienna as a "Jewish creation" in the hands of "Bolshevism".